Looking for information about ProntoForms features and functionality? Visit our Product Documentation Portal.

 Failed: The number of data destination executions that have failed.

 To see more detailed data on each execution, navigate to the Data & Analytics tab in the main menu, and select All Form Activity.
 All submitted forms will be listed; if a data destination execution failed there will be a red "X" icon beside the name.
-Click on the form submission reference number to view details.
+Select the form submission reference number to view details.

 Form Submission Processing